 It’s undeniable.
-Branding is the life blood of any business.
-Even for small businesses, you’ve gotta build brand identity, or be ready for your company to go belly up.
+Branding is the lifeblood of any business.
+Even for small businesses, you’ve got to build brand identity, or be ready for your company to go belly up.

 A big part of many company’s brand identity is the logo.
-It’s like the face of your company.
-You need one that’s good looking and instantly recognizable.
+It’s the face of your business.
+You need one that’s good looking and instantly recognisable.
 To that end, colour can make a big impact on not just how your logo looks, but as a result how your company’s perceived.

-In the following article, we discuss the impact that colour combinations can make in the design of your company’s logo and the power that logo’s going to have for your brand.
+In the following article, we discuss the impact that colour combinations can make in the design of your firm’s logo and the power that logo’s going to have for your brand.

 How Colour Combination Makes a Better Impact in Logo Designing